RAHenriksen/NGSNGS/README.md

 Rasmus Amund Henriksen, Lei Zhao, Thorfinn Sand Korneliussen \
 Contact: rasmus.henriksen@sund.ku.dk

+## VERSION
+The master branch represent a stable version of NGSNGS, and the development branch represent a newer and faster branch which eventually will become the master branch.

 ## INSTALLATION & REQUIREMENTS
 * Use local installation of htslib